 The purpose of the Fair Access Protocol is to ensure that unplaced children, especially the most vulnerable, are offered a place quickly when applying outside of the main admissions round so that the amount of time any child is out of school is kept to the minimum.
 Governing Bodies of voluntary controlled and maintained schools (on behalf of Lincolnshire County Council as the admissions authority) will participate in the Lincolnshire County Council Fair Access Protocol (FAP).
-This includes admitting children above the published admissions number to schools that are already full where this is appropriate.
-Children allocated under the Fair Access Protocol will take precedence over children on the reserve list.
+Children allocated under the Fair Access Protocol will take precedence over children on a reserve list.